-- 1. Manure samples for each eligible livestock category must be sampled prior to mixing with manure from other animal categories or any other waste streams.
+- Manure samples for each eligible livestock category must be sampled prior to mixing with manure from other animal categories or any other waste streams.
 These samples shall be taken from the manure collection system, rather than from an individual animal. - a.
 Scrape systems: Samples shall be collected from the freshly scraped manure. - b.
 Flush systems: Samples shall be collected at the point that the flushed manure leaves the barn.
-Additional samples must be collected of the flush water prior to mixing with manure. - c.
+Additional samples must be collected of the flush water prior to mixing with manure.

+51 Background information on the development of this section can be found in Appendix E.

+- c.
 BCS effluent: Samples shall be collected after the effluent has exited the digester and prior to any further treatment. - 2.
 Sampling events shall occur during the time period between February and June, inclusive. - a.
 Manure samples: For each eligible animal category, there shall be one single-day sampling event.
 A total of at least six samples of at least one-half liter each must be taken during the event.
-Samples shall be taken one to three hours apart, and all samples of the same type shall be combined (i.e., dairy cow manure samples

-50 Background information on the development of this section can be found in Appendix E.

-- in one container).
-The composite sample shall be delivered to the testing laboratory as soon as possible following the collection of the final sample.51 - b.
+Samples shall be taken one to three hours apart, and all samples of the same type shall be combined (i.e., dairy cow manure samples in one container).
+The composite sample shall be delivered to the testing laboratory as soon as possible within 24 hours following the collection of the final sample.52 - b.
 Flush water samples: If the farm utilizes a flush system for manure collection, the flush water must be sampled prior to mixing with manure.
 Two samples of at least one liter shall be collected, one to three hours apart, during the manure sampling event.
-These samples shall be combined into one container and delivered to the testing laboratory within 24 hours of the sampling event.52 - c.
+These samples shall be combined into one container and delivered to the testing laboratory within 24 hours of the sampling event.53 - c.
 Effluent samples: Two samples of at least one liter shall be collected, one to three hours apart, during the manure sampling event.
-These samples shall be combined into one container and delivered to the testing laboratory within 24 hours of the sampling event.53 - 3.
-All samples must be analyzed using a Biochemical Methane Potential (BMP) Assay procedure at an independent, third-party laboratory that is familiar and experienced with this test and ISO 11734.54 The laboratory must be able to document at least three years of experience with the BMP assay and must have procedures in place to maintain a consistent inoculum.55 The laboratory must maintain and follow a standard operating procedure that outlines the process used in undertaking BMP analysis at that laboratory, and which can be made available to the verifier upon request. - 4.
+These samples shall be combined into one container and delivered to the testing laboratory within 24 hours of the sampling event.54

+- 3. All samples must be analyzed using a Biochemical Methane Potential (BMP) Assay procedure at an independent, third-party laboratory that is familiar and experienced with this test and ISO 11734.55 The laboratory must be able to document at least three years of experience with the BMP assay and must have procedures in place to maintain a consistent inoculum.56 The laboratory must maintain and follow a standard operating procedure that outlines the process used in undertaking BMP analysis at that laboratory, and which can be made available to the verifier upon request. - 4.
 At least six test runs shall be conducted using material from the mixed manure sample (i.e., split the sample into two and test each in triplicate).
 Tests shall report the weight of VS for the sample (as kg of dry matter) as well as the volume of methane produced, in order to determine the maximum methane potential as m3 CH4/kg VS. If applicable, the flush water sample and effluent sample shall each be used for one test run in triplicate.
-The laboratory shall conduct an assay on the seed inoculum itself in order to control for its contribution to the methane potential of the manure samples.
-The laboratory shall also conduct a control assay with a substrate of known methane potential (such as glucose or cellulose) to verify correct procedures were followed and that the inoculum was viable.
-If the control assay differs from its established expected value by greater than 15%, all results from that batch of assays shall be discarded.
-Measurement of gas flow shall be corrected to standard temperature and pressure (0°C and 1 atm).
-Devices used to measure gas flow and methane content shall be properly installed and calibrated, such that they can provide results within +/- 5% accuracy. - 5.
-After the manure sample has been analyzed, there should be at least six estimates for the methane potential.
-The site-specific value for B0 shall equal the 90% lower confidence limit of all assay results.
-For flush systems, the mean methane potential of the flush water results must be subtracted from the calculated methane potential of the flushed manure sample.
-For BCS effluent, the mean methane potential of the test results shall be used for the quantification.
-Additional sampling and assays may be carried out and will reduce uncertainty and result in a final value that is closer to the mean.
+The laboratory shall conduct an assay on the seed inoculum itself in order to control for